Sustainable Agriculture Institute’s

-The educator who understands the problem must begin by understanding that a low-performing school has been identified by a assessment of student learning, and that assessment is but a sample of all the learning going on in any school.
+The educator who understands the problem must begin by understanding that a low-performing school has been identified by an assessment of student learning and that such assessment is but a sample of all the learning going on in any school.

-Understanding the nature of sampling, knowing what and where school learning will be sampled, and ensuring that tested learning will be adequately taught to students represents the means to remove a school from the category of low-performing, and that’s all it means.
+Understanding the nature of sampling, knowing where and on what school learning will be sampled, and ensuring that tested learning will be adequately taught to students represents the means to remove a school from the category of low-performing, and that’s all it means.

 It doesn’t necessarily mean that the school suddenly becomes “good.”
 All it means is that the performance that the test is sampling looks better within the boundaries of the test.
 There are a lot of good schools whose test scores are low.